-Staff member What action to take if you have concerns Any member of staff, governor, volunteer, contractor or Discuss your concerns with the Designated Safeguarding Lead, or in their absence, with the Deputy Designated Safeguarding Lead, as soon as possible, before the child leaves for the day.
-It is important that the child is not sent home at the end of the day without taking the right protective action. activity provider If you are a member of school staff, log the incident on CPOMS If the Designated Safeguarding Lead or their deputy is not available, you should contact the Front Door For Families yourself.
+Staff member What action to take if you have concerns Any member of staff, governor, volunteer, Discuss your concerns with the Designated Safeguarding Lead, or in their absence, with the Deputy Designated Safeguarding Lead, as soon as possible, before the child leaves for the day.
+It is important that the child is not sent contractor or activity provider home at the end of the day without taking the right protective action.
+Complete the child protection incident/welfare concern form and pass it to the Designated Safeguarding Lead.

+• If the Designated Safeguarding Lead or their deputy is not available, you should contact the Front Door For Families yourself.
 Inform the Designated Safeguarding Lead about what actions you have taken.